yongenportkey/nus-workshop-2024-microsite/docs/tutorial/index.md

 # Tutorial

-In this tutorial, we will create an example application implementing the concept of the `Proof of Attendance Protocol (POAP)`.
+In this tutorial, we will create an example application implementing the concept of a simple `Proof of Attendance Protocol (POAP)`.

 ## 1. Introduction